microsoft/pbiworkshops/Tabular Editor In An Hour/README.md

 }
 ```
-**Important Note:** The DaxObjectFullName property provides the fully qualified name of the column for use in the DAX expression: 'TableName'[ColumnName].
+⚠ Important Note: The DaxObjectFullName property provides the fully qualified name of the column for use in the DAX expression: 'TableName'[ColumnName].

 3. Select the following columns in the **Sales Order Lines** table and then press the **Run script (selection only) F5** button. ▶
     1. **Quantity**